7 Reasons for pre-emergent failure.

 FAQ

-Withouit going into too much detail pre emergent herbicdies form a barrier a the surface and prevent weeds from establishing.
+Pre emergent herbicides form a barrier at the soil surface and prevent weeds from establishing.
 They have no effect at all on weed seeds.

 Does pre emergent herbicide kill grass?